Cheetahzzzz1/Linear-Independence-and-Span-Check/README.md

    1. A set of vectors is a basis if they are linearly independent and spans the vector space.

    2. This is confirmed by checking if the rank is 3.

+# Results

+1. <ins> For {v1,v2,v3}</ins>

+    1. Determinant is 6, meaning the set is linearly independent.

+    2. Rank is 3, meaning the set spans R^3.

+    3. The set forms a basis for R^3.

+2. <ins> For {b1,b2,b3}</ins>

+    1. Rank is 2, meaning the set is not independent and does not span R^3.

+    2. The set does not form a basis for R^3.